-7.1 Industrial Visits
+7.1.
+Industrial Visits and Talks

-One industrial visit to an industrial company or research laboratory related to the materials field is arranged each term by the Industrial Visits Organiser (often, but not exclusively, on Thursday or Friday afternoon of week 5 or 6).
-The Industrial Visits Organiser for 2018-19 is Prof. Kyriakos Porfyrakis (email kyriakos.porfyrakis@materials.ox.ac.uk).
+At least one industrial visit to an industrial company or research laboratory related to the materials field is arranged each term by the Industrial Visits Organiser (IVO) (often, but not exclusively, on Thursday or Friday afternoon of week 4 or 5).
+The Industrial Visits Organiser for 2022-23 is Dr Enzo Liotti (email enzo.liotti@materials.ox.ac.uk).

-As part of your coursework as a Part I student, you are required to attend 4 visits during "the 5 terms subsequent to the sitting of the First Public examination" (Examination Regulations 2018).
+As part of your coursework as a Part I student, you are required to attend 4 visits during "the 5 terms subsequent to the sitting of the First Public examination" (Examination Regulations 2022).
 This translates as: the Michaelmas, Hilary, and Trinity Terms of your second year and the Michaelmas and Hilary Terms of your third year.
 Third year students will not be offered places on the Trinity Term industrial visit of their third year.
 Therefore, we urge you to attend every visit you can from the start of your 2nd year.
 (You are not permitted to submit reports on placements undertaken in the vacation following your first year.)

 Industrial visits are open to all undergraduate and graduate students in the Department, although Part I students will have priority.
 Details of each visit are circulated to students by email.
-Signing up for the visits is done via WebLearn and booking is on a first come, first served basis.
+Signing up for the visits is done via Canvas and booking is on a first come, first served basis.
 Sign-up will open each term on Monday of week 2 at 8.00pm and will close on Monday of week 4 at 8.00pm.
-If you know that you wish to sign up for a visit but have an immoveable commitment at this time which means that you will be unable to access WebLearn, you should advise your tutor of the reason and then contact Suzie Engela, the Academic Administrative Assistant (AAA), no later than noon on Monday of week 2 with a request for special consideration to be added manually.
-The AAA will then liaise with your tutor and confirm the position to you.
-Numbers for each trip are usually restricted to 20-25 people but it is usually possible to sign up to a waiting list.
-Students may remove themselves from the sign-up list at any point until sign-up closes on Monday of week 4 and the student at the top of the waiting list will automatically be transferred to attend.
-You should check after sign-up closes to see if you are expected to attend.
+If you know that you wish to sign up for a visit but have an immoveable commitment at this time which means that you will be unable to access Canvas, you should advise your tutor of the reason and then contact the Education Support Team (EST) via undergraduate.studies@materials.ox.ac.uk, no later than noon on Monday of week 2 with a request for special consideration to be added manually.
+The EST will then liaise with your tutor and confirm the position to you.
+Numbers for each trip are usually restricted to 20-25 people but it may be possible to sign up to a waiting list.
+Students may remove themselves from the sign-up list at any point until sign-up closes on Monday of week 4.
+It is your responsibility to check after sign-up closes to see if you are expected to attend.